First days of COP26 summit marked by chaos and 'outrage'

 After the leaders' meeting on 1 and 2 November, UK prime minister Boris Johnson decided to travel from Glasgow to London by so-called 'air taxi' due to "time constraints".
 According to Downing Street, the plane uses a special mix of "sustainable" aviation fuel.

-Similarly, the plane flying the European Commission's delegation to Glasgow is "powered by biofuels," a spokesperson told EUobserver, while refusing to confirm whether or not it is a private jet.
+Similarly, the plane flying the European Commission's delegation to Glasgow is "powered by biofuels," a spokesperson told EUobserver, while refusing to confirm whether or not it was a private jet.

 The European Council and the Parliament have not responded to questions about the use of air taxis to travel to COP26.